alxgomz/ansible-alfbm/README.md

  * Allow Oracle JDK usage
  * Allow non-key based play of the book
  * Attach real VNC server to be able to see what selenium actually doing headless
- * move all artifacts URL in a dict, which contains Alfresco version as keys